Signs of Car Battery Problems

 Batteries are so reliable and so simple that drivers have a tendency to forget they're even there until it's too late.
 If you pay attention to your car's battery and conduct a few regular tests and observations, you'll reduce your risk of being stranded on the road.
 Batteries are relatively inexpensive, considering the amount of work they perform on a regular basis.

 The most obvious sign of a battery problem is a dead battery.
 However, because the battery is part of a larger system connected to other parts of the car, a dead battery may indicate a deeper problem than simply no juice.
-If something else is going wrong in the electrical system -- say, a weak alternator -- a working battery may be providing less electricity than it should.
+If something else is going wrong in the electrical system — say, a weak alternator — a working battery may be providing less electricity than it should.

-The best way to test a battery is with the electronic testers available at most automotive shops and even a few auto parts stores.
-A tech will hook the tester to the battery in the car, and it will take a snapshot of your battery's condition and indicate whether it needs to be replaced.
+The best way to test a battery is with the electronic testers available at most auto parts stores.
+You or an automotive technician hook the tester to the battery in the car, and it will take a snapshot of your battery's condition and indicate whether it needs to be replaced.